Commonly confused words

 mitigate vs. militate

-mitigate formal (to make less severe, serious, etc.) The government is taking steps to mitigate poverty.
-We need to figure out a way to mitigate the problem. militate formal (work for or against) Her experience militates her getting a promotion.
+mitigate formal (to make it less severe, serious, etc.) The government is taking measures to mitigate poverty.
+We need to find a way to mitigate the problem. militate formal (work for or against) Her experience militates for her a promotion.
 The current political situation can militate against economic growth. …

 Read More »